-Corporate Insurance accounted for approximately 7.5% of our total gross premiums written and 20.3% of our net premium written for the year ended December 31, 2020.
-The main products offered by our Corporate Insurance business line are:

-- Directors' and officers' liability insurance for public, private and non-profit enterprises.
-These are also referred to as executive liability products; - Errors and omissions liability insurance for both enterprises and professionals.
-These are also referred to as professional liability products and have tailored variations for the media and technology industries and professional practices;
+Corporate Insurance accounted for approximately 7.7% of our total gross premiums written and 18.6% of our net premium written for the year ended December 31, 2021.
+The main products offered by our Corporate Insurance business line are Directors' & Officers' insurance for public, private and non-profit enterprises, professional liability insurance for both enterprises and professionals, technology and cyber liability insurance for enterprises, commercial package insurance for both enterprises and professionals and fidelity insurance for both commercial enterprises and financial institutions.